AirRunner/key-value-store/report/Key-Value Store.md

 |10  |2372.0 |2303.5 |867.0 |
 |100 |21983.0|17072.5|5313.5|

 For the put median duration, we remark that it increases when N increases but it decreases as M increases.
-This can be explained by the fact that operations are performed faster and faster as the execution is going on.
+Indeed, if the number of actors is bigger, it takes more time to send read/write requests to all other actors and wait for their answer.
+For M, it can be explained by the fact that operations are performed faster and faster as the execution is going on.

 - Get median duration (in $\mu$s)